Erradzan/Wakanda/README.md

 <img src="Doc/index js lang function2.png">
 <img src="Doc/index js set lang local.png">

-Author adopted his frontend friend idea to make this.
+Author adopted his front end friend idea to make this.
 And author quoted his friend say "translation is a must in company profile and it works just like dark mode".
 And this is author reaction while author almost have typhus (tifus a.k.a tipes) to make it work:
 <img src="Doc/meme11.jpeg">
 <img src="Doc/meme13.jpeg">